 Wayne currently serves in the leadership position of Senate Democratic Caucus Chairman, a role that permits him to set the daily caucus agenda and lead the discussion on bills that are under consideration before the Senate.
-In addition to his leadership role, he serves as Democratic Chair of the Senate Intergovernmental Operations Committee.
-He is also a member of the standing committees on Community, Economic & Recreational Development, Law & Justice, Rules & Executive Nominations and Urban Affairs & Housing, as well as the Democratic Policy Committee.
-He serves on a number of bipartisan, bicameral caucuses including the Arts Caucus, Climate Caucus, Community College Caucus, Early Childhood Education Caucus, Manufacturing Caucus, SAFE (Gun Reform) Caucus and Real Estate Caucus.
+In addition to his leadership role, he serves as the chairman of the Finance committee and a member of the standing committees on Community, Economic & Recreational Development, Game & Fisheries, Law & Justice, Rules & Executive Nominations and Urban Affairs & Housing, as well as the Democratic Policy Committee.

 At the state level, Wayne serves as Vice Chairman of the Pennsylvania Higher Education Assistance Agency (PHEAA).
 In the Pittsburgh region, Wayne is chairman of the Sports & Exhibition Authority Board, a member of the Redevelopment Authority of Allegheny County, board member of Habitat for Humanity of Greater Pittsburgh, the Pittsburgh Land Bank and Pittsburgh Economic Industrial Development Corporation.